Rosendale warns of drag missileers

 U.S. Rep. Matt Rosendale worries that drag queens at Montana’s Malmstrom Air Force Base will launch an intercontinental ballistic missile.
 He called transgender soldiers too mentally unstable to serve.

 The Eastern District Republican gave his remarks on the House Floor during the debate of amendments to the National Defense Authorization Act, the major spending bill for the Department of Defense.
-Rosendale has an amendment to limit healthcare for transgender soldiers.
+Rosendale offered an amendment, which passed, to limit healthcare for transgender soldiers.

+The the $886 billion bill passed out of the House early Friday, with four Democrats voting with Republicans.
+The bill also limits transgender healthcare for military families, and prevents soldiers from traveling out of state for abortions, should they serve in a state where abortions are banned.

 “We have drag shows taking place at Malmstrom Air Force Base, there are 150 ICBM missiles that are being controlled by that Air Force Base and by these individuals,” Rosendale said.
 “I don't want someone who doesn't know if they are a man or a woman with their hand on a missile button.”